Savings Goal Calculator

 How the savings math works

-We use monthly compounding.
-Let r be APR÷12, n months, PV current savings, FV goal, PMT monthly deposit.
-For monthly needed: PMT = r·(FV − PV·(1+r)^n) / ((1+r)^n − 1); if r=0, PMT = (FV − PV)/n.
-For time to goal with r>0: n = ln((PMT + r·FV)/(PMT + r·PV)) / ln(1+r); if r=0, n = (FV − PV)/PMT.
-We round money to cents and build a monthly schedule from the computed plan.
+The calculator uses monthly compounding.
+Let r be APR÷12, n the number of months, PV your current savings, FV the goal, and PMT the monthly deposit.
+For the monthly-needed mode the formula is PMT = r·(FV − PV·(1+r)^n) / ((1+r)^n − 1); when r=0, it simplifies to PMT = (FV − PV)/n.
+For the time-to-goal mode with r>0, the months are n = ln((PMT + r·FV)/(PMT + r·PV)) / ln(1+r); at r=0, it becomes n = (FV − PV)/PMT.
+The tool rounds money to cents and builds a monthly schedule from the chosen plan.